thomasernste/BroadbandGeoptimizer/README.md

-# Productionalizing Machine Learning Models for Predicting Housing Values
+# Productionalizing a Machine Learning Model for Predicting Housing Values

 ### Introduction